bids-standard/bids-specification/src/common-principles.md

     that were used to generate the derivatives.
     Likewise, any code used to generate the derivatives from the source data MAY be included in the `code/` subdirectory.
-    Logs from running the code or other commands could be stored under `logs/` subdirectory.
+    Logs from running the code or other commands MAY be stored under `logs/` subdirectory.

     Example of a derivative dataset including the raw dataset as source: